Labelbox Software Engineer Salary in San Francisco Bay Area | $145K-$225K+ | Levels.fyi

 The median Software Engineer compensation in San Francisco Bay Area package at Labelbox totals $225K per year.
-View the base salary, stock, and bonus breakdowns for Labelbox's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Labelbox's total compensation packages.
 Last updated: 10/1/2025

 Company